Crew Gets Ready for Cargo Missions, Opens New Airlock

-Category: Space Hits: 0Earth’s atmospheric glow and the aurora blanket the horizon as the space station orbited above the North Atlantic.
+Category: Space Hits: 1Earth’s atmospheric glow and the aurora blanket the horizon as the space station orbited above the North Atlantic.

 Two cargo rockets on opposite sides of the world are nearing their launch to resupply the Expedition 64 crew this month.
 A new science and cargo airlock installed late last year on the International Space Station is now open for business.